Flowchart Tutorials - Flowchart Resource Center

 instituted because of defects, errors, or omissions that

 occurred in the past.
-Other CAO steps may depend on actions
+Other CAO steps may depend on actions in supplier

 How do We Interpret Flowcharts